pcace/Tailwind/_documentation/Wiring.md

-# ESP32 DevKit v1 Wiring Guide for E-Bike Controller
+# ESP32 DevKit v1 Wiring Guide for Tailwind Controller

 ## Overview
-This document describes the complete wiring of the ESP32 DevKit v1 for the E-Bike Controller System with PAS sensors, torque sensor, and VESC motor controller.
+This document describes the complete wiring of the ESP32 DevKit v1 for the Tailwind Controller System with PAS sensors, torque sensor, and VESC motor controller.

 ⚠️ **IMPORTANT**: ESP32 operates with 3.3V logic!
 5V sensors require Logic Level Converter!